A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Introduction

 \section{Introduction}

-A \emph{homomorphism} of a graph $G$ to a graph $H$ is a mapping of the vertices of $G$ to the vertices of $H$ that preserves edges.
-If the vertices of $H$ are regarded as colours, then a homomorphism $f$ of $G$ to $H$ is an assignment of these colours to the vertices of $G$ so that adjacent vertices are assigned different colours but there are restrictions on the pairs of colours that can appear on the ends of edges.
-Natural questions about colourings extend to homomorphisms and their generalizations (see~\cite{hel08} and its references).
-For example, the result that \hcol[$k$] is polynomial-time solvable for $k \leq 2$ and NP-complete for $k \geq 3$ generalizes to the Hell-Ne\v{s}et\v{r}il Homomorphism Dichotomy Theorem: \hhom, the problem of deciding whether a given (\emph{input}) graph $G$ has a homomorphism to a fixed simple (\emph{target}) graph $H$ is polynomial-time solvable if $H$ is bipartite, and NP-complete if $H$ is not bipartite.
+A \emph{homomorphism} of a graph $G$ to a graph $H$ is a mapping $f: V(G) \to V(H)$ such that whenever $uv \in E(G)$ we have $f(u)f(v) \in E(H)$.
+The vertices of $H$ may be regarded as colours so a homomorphism is an assignment of colours to the vertices of $G$ such that adjacent vertices in $G$ are assigned colours that are adjacent in $H$.
+Thus, homomorphisms generalize vertex colourings.
+This viewpoint allows one to study natural questions about colourings for homomorphisms and their generalizations (see~\cite{hel08} and its references).
+For example, the \hcol[$k$] problem generalizes as follows.
+Let $H$ be a fixed graph.

-If we move from graphs to relational systems, a set of vertices together with a collection of relations over some fixed signature, then a homomorphism is similarly defined as a vertex mapping which preserves all relations.
-For a fixed relational system $\mathbf{H}$, the problem from the graph setting naturally generalizes to \hhom[$\mathbf{H}$].
-The settling of the Constraint Satisfaction Problem (CSP) dichotomy conjecture~\cite{fed93} by Bulatov~\cite{bul17} and Zhuk~\cite{zhu20} gives that \hhom[$\mathbf{H}$]\ is either polynomial-time solvable or NP-complete for any fixed $\mathbf{H}$.
-The description of the dichotomy is through symmetries and algebra.
-For many families of targets, there is a combinatorial (structural) description of the dichotomy for the family.
-Such a dichotomy for the family of all undirected simple graphs is given above.
-In this paper we give a structural description of the dichotomy for the family of $m$-edge coloured graphs with a switching operation (defined below).